IvySingh-1/Dummy_Project/README.md

 - **Expense Management**: Add, edit, and delete expense records with customizable categories.
 - **Categories**: Organize expenses by categories such as Food, Transportation, Utilities, etc.
 - **Date Range Filters**: Filter expenses by a selected date range.
-- **Real-Time Analytics**: View visual reports on spending trends using charts.
-- **Export Data**: Export expenses as CSV for offline tracking and analysis.
 - **Responsive Design**: Fully responsive UI optimized for both desktop and mobile devices.

 ---